Minto Road, Morningside Manor and Alma Road, Wendywood, Sandton, Johannesburg, South Africa.

 Postal Address: PO Box 1263 Gallo Manor 2052

 Room to Let in Morningside Manor, July 2017

 Small Bedroom with en suite half bathroom.
 Shared lounge, dining room, patio, and garden.
-Secure, carpeted, fully furnished and serviced.
+Secure, carpeted, fully furnished and serviced (including washing).
 Close to shops and bus routes.
 To Let for one person only.
 Call 082 389 3482, e-mail us, or click here.

 The Family Tea Garden (pictured below left) is not operating at present.
 It is hoped it will reopen with new management.
 See News below.